-Is there a link between IQ in childhood and risk of IQ and alcohol-related diseases and deaths later in life?
+Is there a link between IQ and alcohol-related diseases and deaths later in life?
+That is, IQ in childhood and these results?
 This was the issue studied by researchers.

 Researchers studied 21,809 Swedish men and women.
 They were born in either 1948 or 1953.
 Their intelligence quotient (IQ) was measured in school at age 13.

-The researchers found a large inverse relationship between IQ at age 13 and both alcohol-related diseases and deaths.
-That is, the lower the IQ, the greater the risk of alcohol-related diseases or death.
+The researchers found a large inverse link between IQ at age 13 and both diseases related to alcohol and deaths.
+That is, the lower the IQ, the greater the risk of diseases related to alcohol or death.

-There are various possible explanations for why lower SES persons tended to have more alcohol-related diseases and deaths.
-They include different drinking patterns, such as binge versus moderate drinking.
+There are various possible explanations for why lower SES persons tended to have more diseases related to alcohol and deaths.
+They include different drinking patterns, such as so-called binge versus moderate drinking.
 Poor lifestyle choices, such as smoking, illicit drug use, and obesity.
 Less access to high quality health care.
 And the list goes on.

 The SES of persons at age 32 had a much stronger effect on health outcomes than did the SES of the parents.
-Thus, people are not fated to suffering alcohol-related disease and death because of accidents of birth.
+Thus, people are not fated to suffering disease related to alcohol and death because of accidents of birth.

 It’s also important to note that there are many weaknesses in the use of IQ tests to measure intelligence.